TimPut/hSlew/README.md

 sample config in './test'.
 It outputs one solution to the design constraints per line on stdout; I recommend piping the output into a log file.
-Note: no validation is currently done on the config file, so if you enter unsatisfiable constraints such as minModule >= maxModule, hSlew may enter an infinite loop; if this happens CTRL-C to kill the process before reviewing the config and retrying.q
+Note: no validation is currently done on the config file, so if you enter unsatisfiable constraints such as hSlew may misbehave.
+In particular it's picky about numeric types in the config; only tooth counts are integers, all other values MUST be entered with a decimal point.

 If you've compiled and have the binary on $PATH then:
 ``` $ hSlew ./path-to/config.toml ```